openmod-initiative/toolchest/README.rst

 ------------------------------

-Should any conflicts arise in the course of the project, without any other particularly good solutoin, resolution will follow a majority rule on the listserv.
+Should any conflicts arise in the course of the project, without any other particularly good solution, resolution will follow a majority rule on the listserv.